Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 ...

 The code in this example operates correctly if the Employee ID variable contains only standard alphanumeric text.
-If it has a value that includes meta-characters or source code, then the code will be executed by the web browser as it displays the HTTP response.
-Initially, this might not appear to be much of a vulnerability.
-After all, why would someone enter a URL that causes malicious code to run on their own computer?
-The real danger is that an attacker will create the malicious URL, and then use e-mail or social engineering tricks to lure victims into visiting a link to the URL.
-When victims click the link, they unwittingly reflect the malicious content through the vulnerable web application back to their own computers.
+If it has a value that includes meta-characters or source code, then the web browser will execute the code as it displays the HTTP response.
+Initially, this is not much of a vulnerability.
+After all, why would someone enter a URL that causes malicious code to run on their computer?
+The real danger is that an attacker will create a malicious URL and then use e-mail or social engineering tricks to lure victims into visiting a link to the URL.
+When victims click the link, they unwittingly reflect the malicious content through the vulnerable web application back to their computers.
 This mechanism of exploiting vulnerable web applications is known as Reflected XSS.

 CWE-78:Failure to Preserve OS Command Structure

-The software uses externally-supplied input to dynamically construct all or part of a command, which is then passed to the operating system for execution, but the software does not sufficiently enforce which commands and arguments are specified.
+The software uses externally-supplied input to dynamically construct all or part of a command, which is then passed to the operating system for execution.
+Still, the software does not sufficiently enforce which commands and arguments are specified.

 CWE-319:Cleartext Transmission of Sensitive Information